torquebox/torquebox.org/news/2011-09-20-transactions.md

-The above code is certainly valid in TorqueBox 1.x, but uncommenting the raise statement would only cause the message to be redelivered, by default another 9 times, effectively resulting in the creation of 10 like-named Thing objects, 10 messages sent to the post-process queue, and 10 emails of gratitude sent out.
+The above code is certainly valid in TorqueBox 1.x, but uncommenting the raise statement would only cause the message to be redelivered, by default another 9 times, effectively resulting in the creation of 10 like-named `Thing` objects, 10 messages sent to the `post-process` queue, and 10 emails of gratitude sent out.
 Without transactions, you're gonna need some more code, e.g. "idempotent receiver", to ensure the integrity of your data.

 Occasionally, you may not want all published messages to assume the transaction of `on_message`.
 In that case, pass `:requires_new => true`:

-<pre class="syntax ruby">class Processor &lt; TorqueBox::Messaging::MessageProcessor
+<pre class="syntax ruby">class Processor < TorqueBox::Messaging::MessageProcessor
   def on_message(msg)
     inject('/queues/post-process').publish("foo", :requires_new => true)
     raise "you're gonna post-process ten 'foo' messages"